ErikLundJensen/thdctrl/README.md

 `thdctrl` is a command-line tool to manage Hetzner dedicated servers with Talos.
 It provides various commands to initialize, configure, and manage your servers.

-## Installation
+## Docker based

-To build and install `thdctrl`, use the provided Dockerfile:
+To build and run`thdctrl` use the provided Dockerfile:

 ```sh
 docker build -t thdctrl .